LASTEST UPDATE ▪️ COMPETITION INFORMATION

 Students in Years 10 to 13 in England or Wales, Years 11 to 14 in Northern Ireland, or S3 to S6 in Scotland (or equivalent), and are currently studying in the UK.

-Students can work individually on their entry or in a group of 2-5 students.
+Students can work individually on their entry or in a group of up to 4 other students.

 A panel will evaluate submissions and create a shortlist of five entries, which will be announced in September.
 The finalists will present their work in person at KPMG offices in October, delivering a 10-minute presentation followed by a 5-minute Q&A session with an expert panel.
 The winning entry will be published in the Financial Times.